 y, but the question is intended to make you stop and think very carefully about whether you really want to delete that file.

 Delete directories (a.k.a folders)

 Deleting directories, or folders, is a bit different.
-If you try and run the
+If you try to run the

 rm command on a directory, you’ll see the following message: